 The dry miND® spike-in are shipped at ambient temperature and must be stored at -20°C upon arrival.
-Shelf life of the dry miND® spike-in is at least 18 months.
+The resuspended miND® spike-in are shipped on dry ice and must be stored at -80°C upon arrival.
+Shelf life of the miND® spike-in is at least 24 months.
 Avoid repeated freezing and thawing as this may lead to degradation.
-Consider preparing aliquots: each tube of the miND® spike-in is sufficient for 250 NGS library preparations.
+Consider preparing aliquots for the dry miND® spike-in: each tube is sufficient for 250 NGS library preparations.